 - Total: $750 + $6,250 = $7,000

-You may not demand any payment for deductible or damage directly from your renter.
+*Please note that you may not demand any payment for deductible or damage directly from your guest.